Iceland Ring Road Itinerary - 10 Days Around the Island

 Where to rent a car

-DiscoverCars is an online aggregator that I always recommend taking a look at.
-They include offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
+DiscoverCars is a car rental website that I always recommend checking.
+It includes offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
 You can frequently find terrific deals.

 Iceland is almost offensively expensive, so throw away any ideas of a budget-friendly trip.
 Even the wealthiest of travelers are taken aback at the price of some things.
 The high cost of goods in Iceland is primarily due to the need to import most of it, high taxes on those imports, and a record-high VAT rate.